Are Gas Stoves Dangerous?

 Do Gas Stoves Pollute Indoor Air?

 Yes.
 When you turn on your gas burner, natural gas combines with oxygen to create a controlled flame.
 This combustion creates heat for cooking, but also byproduct gases like nitrogen dioxide (NO2).
-Studies of children with asthma have found that gas stove NO2 emissions contribute to increased severity of symptoms and increased nighttime inhaler use.
+In addition to the most recent study, prior studies of children with asthma have found that gas stove NO2 emissions contribute to increased severity of symptoms and increased nighttime inhaler use.

 Nitrogen dioxide is a key component of smog, so homes near roadways often have elevated levels of NO2.
 Gas stoves are a major contributor to indoor NO2 pollution.
 Levy points to a study in California where more than half the homes studied exceeded acute-health standards for NO2 exposure, mostly due to their stoves.